ritvik-shrigaddi/Spotify-Clone/README.md

-This is my second HTML and CSS Project which I have created.
+This project I have created using HTML and CSS and its a spotify clone.